marcelalmesberger/Digital-INR-Card/README.md

-# Masterthesis-INR-Application
-Software prototype of a digital INR card for storing and managing anticoagulation therapy monitoring data
+# Digital International Normalized Ratio (INR) Card
+Software prototype for managing International Normalized Ratio (INR) measurement data used in monitoring of oral anticoagulation therapy.
+Furthermore, this application provides useful information for patients under long-term anticoagulation to reduce the time needed for daily anticoagulation monitoring activities.

+## Prerequisites

+1. Install [Node.js](https://nodejs.org/en/) on your computer

 ## Installation

-1. Download the [code repository](https://github.com/marcelalmesberger/Masterthesis-INR-Application/archive/master.zip) and unzip the folder
+1. Download the [code repository](https://github.com/marcelalmesberger/Digital-INR-Card/archive/master.zip) and unzip the folder

 2. Change into the downloaded directory and open command line

-3. Install NPM packages
+3. Install NPM packages with the command
 `npm install`

+## Usage

-4. Start the protoype
+4. Start the prototype with the command
 `node index.js`

-5. Open browser and navigate to http://localhost:3000/
+5. Open your browser and navigate to http://localhost:3000/

 ## Implemented features in Version 1.0
 * Development of all static content